16c7x/16c7x.github.io/_posts/2024-04-19-Puppet_8_rediness_with_Onceover.md

 # Puppet 8 readiness with Onceover

+Puppet 8 has been released, with it comes security enhancements, the dropping of deprecated features, and performance improvements, you can read more about Puppet 8 on this [blog post](https://www.puppet.com/blog/puppet-8).

+In this blog post, well look at how you can take your existing Puppet 7 code and use [Onceover](https://github.com/voxpupuli/onceover), a free testing tool, to test it against Puppet 8 to prepare for your migration.

 ## Puppet 8

-Puppet 8 has been released, you can read more about it on this [blog post](https://www.puppet.com/blog/puppet-8).
-This post is going to focus on how you can start testing your existing Puppet 7 code against Puppet 8 to see where refactoring work is needed.
+Of the many changes to Puppet 8, a few will have a direct impact on your current Puppet code.
+Strict mode will now be enforced, for example, in Puppet 7 you could add a string to an integer, ```"1" + 1```, this will now fail.
+Legacy facts, which have been deprecated for some time, have been removed.
+Hiera 3 has also been removed.

 ## Onceover